INF7420/burr-project/README.md

 # My INF 7420 Project

-I am going to build a portfolio site.
+I am going to build a portfolio website for my INF 7420 project.
 The main purpose of this project will be to showcase my school assignments and help me find a job after graduation.

 ## Wireframes